I Was Looking for Charles Willeford: 2020 update (originally posted 2012)

 As the threads gather and the opposing teams finally meet, Sideswipe simplifies into a conventional gritty crime novel.
 When I first brought up Willeford to Donald Westlake, he immediately cited Sideswipe as having one of the genre’s best last lines.

 The first scene of The Way We Die Now (1988) is excellent hardboiled material, but it is also devoid of any meta.
 For the first time, this “cold open” (to borrow a phrase from television) could be from the pen of Elmore Leonard or another tough crime writer.
 According to Herron, Willeford dictated it last, in near-mortal pain, at the request of his publisher, who thought the violent climax about two-thirds through the book needed a bit more context.
 It’s fine, but Willeford is also knuckling under.
 An old soldier of the weird is finally doing what he’s supposed to do.

-After the cold open, there are not alternating chapters of Hoke and the criminals, so The Way We Die Now is closer to New Hope for the Dead than Miami Blues or Sideswipe.
+After the cold open, there are no more chapters without Hoke, so structurally The Way We Die Now is closer to New Hope for the Dead than Miami Blues or Sideswipe.
 But this final Moseley is far more aggressive and violent than New Hope for the Dead; indeed, this is some of the toughest stuff Willeford ever wrote.
 Hoke gets sent into the battleground of the criminal class without a badge or gun and barely survives.
 Surveying the wreckage, Willeford includes one astonishing sentence:

 Both these deaths could have been avoided, Hoke reflected, if Brownley had let him keep his pistol.
 If he had only had his weapon, both these men — bastards that they were — would still be alive.
 Both deaths were justified, of course.
 He had had to kill the Mexican after he blinded him; blind, the man wouldn’t have been able to find any work.